kda2495/IPA_Downloader/README_EN.md

 #### 1. Search for an app and download the latest version
 • Enter the name of the application you want to find
 • The script will display the search results
-• To download, enter the App ID at the prompt: `Enter the App ID to download`
+• To download, enter the App ID

 #### 2. Enter App ID and download the latest version
-• To download, directly enter the App ID at the prompt: `Enter the App ID to download`
+• To download, directly enter the App ID

 #### 3. Enter App ID and download (with version selection)
-• Enter the App ID at the prompt: `Enter the App ID to search`
+• Enter the App ID
 • The script will ask for the number of versions you want to display
 • The script will show a list of available application versions (from newest to oldest)
-• To download, enter the version index number or the specific Version ID at the prompt: `Enter index number or Version ID`
+• To download, enter the versions' index numbers

 **Important Note:**
 If an app is unavailable in your region, it will still appear if an update is available in the App Store, but attempting to update it directly will result in an error.